 Its firm texture makes it ideal for soups and stews.
 Cook slowly for superb sweetness.
-It is a mainstay of the northern sweet potato growers because it produces reliably in a variety of soils and weather conditions.
+It is a mainstay of the northern sweet potato growers because it produces reliably in a variety of soils and weather conditions. *Sold out

 Easily the favorite of our children, but only because of the bright sunny inside and purple outside.
 A touch sweeter than Beauregard and a pleasure to eat because of the color.
 Rubies have rough skin and are prone to splitting and cracking, leading to more culls in the field during harvest.
-Worth it though.
+Worth it though. *Sold out

 Like orange silk.
 When slow cooked (by this we mean cooking in an oven or stove-top rather than microwave) this is as sweet as sugar and makes the smoothest puree.
 If you smash your sweet potatoes, get Covingtons.
 Smooth skin make it a good looking tuber.